TPapiernik/Module_13_Challenge/README.md

 1. Use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
+2. Retrieve Tectonic Plate Boundaries in GeoJSON Format
-2. Add the data to a map
+3. Add the data to a map

 ### Approach